 The legacy of this remarkable person, no doubt, is an inspiration to all of us particularly to the younger Ethiopian generation and thus need to be cherished and revitalized.
 With this realization in mind and in order to honour Abebe Bikila, Bikila Award was founded in July 2013 as a not-for-profit organization in Ontario, Canada.
 Bikila Award is created to foster academic, professional and business excellence, promote volunteerism within persons of Ethiopian origin residing in Canada and to recognize exemplary Ethiopians and friends of Ethiopia primarily through award and recognition.
 Members of the young generation are particularly encouraged to emulate Abebe’s indomitable spirit and various distinguished award winners as they pursue their individual dreams and exceed expectations.
 Academic excellence awards for those pursuing post-secondary education are available every year to deserving participants.

-The founders of Bikila Award believe the importance of encouraging young people to emulate Abebe’s indomitable character as they follow their individual dreams and exceed expectations.
+The founders of Bikila Award believe the importance of encouraging young people to emulate Abebe’s indomitable character as they follow their individual dreams and expectations.

 Thank you for your continued support.